 You may have opted for trip cancellation insurance, but double check exactly what this covers before going ahead and cancelling for any reason.
-Some insurers will not cover you if you cancel your holiday due to ‘An Act of God’ such as a natural disaster, or if there is a terrorist attack in your chosen destination.
+Some insurers will not cover you if you cancel your holiday due to ‘An Act of God’ uually a natural disaster, or if there is a terrorist attack in your chosen destination.
 Likewise, cancelling due to a medical emergency of a family member or friend may not be covered –insurers may only cover for medical emergencies with immediate family or partners.

 11. Purchasing Insurance Too Close To Departure Date

 Always purchase your travel insurance as soon as possible or purchase an annual policy, as you may not be covered if you leave it too late.
 Some insurance packages are only effective if purchased a certain amount of time before travelling.
 If you purchase your insurance after you have had an accident, you must specify your injury when filling in the forms.
 Also, don’t wait until a natural disaster has been forecasted to book your insurance.
-If the news is predicting a large storm and you panic-purchase insurance, it is likely to not be valid.
+If the news is predicting a large storm and you panic-purchase insurance, it may not be valid.

 12. Extended Travel Period

 Some policies are only applicable for a couple of weeks or up to a month of travel.
 If you intend on being away for longer than this, check that you sign up to an insurer that will cover you for the correct amount of time.
 Also remember that if you only purchase per trip insurance you will most likely need to extend your cover if you extend your trips, to enjoy an extra few days.
+This can be costly.

 13. Ridiculous Claims

 Be realistic for what you are claiming for.
-Ridiculous yet true travel insurance claims that have been denied include people claiming for the lack of snow during a skiing trip, not seeing a certain animal whilst on safari, for persistent rain whilst on holiday in Scotland, or for a parachutist landing on the tent of a family camping in Wales.
+Ridiculous yet true travel insurance claims that have been denied include people claiming for the lack of snow during a skiing trip, not seeing a certain animal whilst on safari, for persistent rain whilst on holiday in Scotland, or for a parachutist landing on the tent of a family camping trip.

 14. Purchasing Incorrect Flights